in

 If you want to make an impression, or create a focal point for a designated sitting area then choosing a color such as blue or red are solid picks.

-These chairs will be outdoors and will be in the mercy of the elements for the most part of their lives.
-It’s important that you pick paints that will make your chairs rain and UV proof, among many other things.
+These chairs will be outdoors and will be at the mercy of the elements for the most part of their lives.
+You must pick paints that will make your seating rain and UV proof, among many other things.

 Here are some of the top paint brands and finishes to keep in mind:

-RustOleum Paint for Adirondack Chairs – Multiple Surface
+RustOleum Paint for Outdoor Chairs – Multiple Surface

-Another amazing feature for this paint is that it dries up completely in a matter of 20 minutes.
+Another amazing feature of this paint is that it dries up completely in a matter of 20 minutes.
 It can simplify your painting project by a mile.
-It’s also suitable for multiple surfaces so it can work for Adirondack chairs of varying material types.
+It’s also suitable for multiple surfaces so it can work for varying material types.

-RustOleum Paint for Adirondack Chairs – Metallic Black
+RustOleum Paint for Exterior Chairs – Metallic Black

 There’s a pretty good reason why there are a lot of Rust Oleum paints in this list.
 It’s one of the best brands there are when it comes to outdoor furniture paint.
 This material provides full coverage as well as UV protection after only one coating.